Ford Piquette Plant

 Seattle in 2 Days

 Day 1 We started our journey with Chihuly Garden and Glass, it consists of amazing glass sculptures of various sizes.
 Worth every penny.
 Highly recommended for everyone.
-From there we continued to Bill and Melinda Gates Foundation Visitor Center, half of it feels like a publicity stunt but the other half is insightful and worthy of a visit.
-We skipped the Space Needle and did the Space Wheel, instead.
-Grab to-go boxes and eat them while having a nice view of the city’s skyline. ...
+From there we continued to Bill and Melinda Gates Foundation Visitor Center, half of it feels like a publicity stunt but the other half is insightful and worthy of a visit. ...

 Thailand Tiger Temple